fboehm/jse-2019/Rmd/jse-2019-ms.md

 measure systematic and objective outcomes.
 One strategy for implementing this is to administer a survey, such as \_\_\_, both before and after the mentored research project.
-We would use validated survey questions that focused on student beliefs about themselves and their skills.
+We would use validated survey questions that focused on student beliefs about themselves, their skills, and their future careers. **maybe list resources for such survey questions**

 ### Areas for improvement